 Agile is becoming more and more popular with marketers every year.
 But understanding how agile meeting types designed for software development can be used by your marketing team isn’t easy.

-You probably already some marketing teams using Agile meetings.
+You probably already know of some marketing teams using Agile meetings.
 You may have even tried some Agile meeting types yourself.

 Once you start looking into Agile marketing, you can quickly start feeling like you’re trying to drink from a firehose.
 Worse, most of the available content wasn’t written for marketers like you.